-There are two more options are available, and they are:
+There are two more options available, and they are:

 - Only tweets containing this word/phrase

 Use these options if you prefer.
-I leave these options intact.
+I left these options intact.

-Select the check box.
-Hit “Delete my tweets” button.
+Select the checkbox.
+Hit the “Delete my tweets” button.

 If you like a tweet, then it means that you appreciate that tweet.

-Let’s see how to like a tweet (it can be yours or others).
+Let’s see how to like a tweet (yours or others).

-Remember, the following steps apply to the Twitter web version (PC) and app (Android and iPhone).
+Remember, the following steps apply to the Twitter desktop version (PC) and app (Android and iPhone).

 Find the tweet you want to like.

-At the bottom of the tweet, you can see the “Like” icon, which is beside “Retweet.”
+At the bottom of the tweet, you can see the “Like” icon beside “Retweet.”
 Hit it.

-To see your likes, go to the “Likes” tab in your profile.
+To see your likes, go to the “Likes” tab on your profile.